Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines

 \subsection{Experiment Setup}

 \paragraph{Benchmarking Workloads \& Hardware.} We employ two complementary benchmarks to evaluate Bespoke-OLAP.
 TPC-H is a leading industrial benchmark for OLAP systems that features well-defined analytical queries for which existing engines are heavily optimized.
 To complement TPC-H, we additionally chose CEB~\cite{flowlossceb}, a templated version of the JOB benchmark~\cite{leis2015good} that operates on the real-world IMDB dataset.
 For both benchmarks, we follow established data generation and instantiation procedures to ensure reproducibility.
-TPC-H data was generated according to the TPC-H v3.3 specification using the DuckDB data generator.
+TPC-H data was generated according to the TPC-H v3.0.1 specification~\cite{tpch} using the DuckDB data generator.
 For CEB, we sampled query instantiations from the published artifacts of~\cite{flowlossceb} and used the data downscaler and upscaler provided by~\cite{graceful} to obtain different scale factors.
 All experiments were executed on an AMD EPYC 9654P 96-Core Processor with 768\,GB RAM.

 \paragraph{Bespoke Engines and Baseline.} We ran our Bespoke-OLAP agent on both benchmarks separately, producing two distinct bespoke engines: Bespoke-TPCH and Bespoke-CEB.
 Both implementations were created using the same framework with identical tools, prompts, and configurations.
 No manual interventions were performed at any stage.
-As a baseline, we use DuckDB (version 1.1.4), a state-of-the-art embedded analytical database engine.
-To ensure a controlled comparison, both DuckDB and Bespoke-OLAP operate in single-threaded mode, pinned to the same core.
-Furthermore, to guarantee all data resides in main memory, and DuckDB has no I/O disadvantage, we loaded data from Parquet files into DuckDB tables within an in-memory session before each experiment.
+As a baseline, we use DuckDB (version 1.4.1), a state-of-the-art embedded analytical database engine.
+We additionally compare against Umbra (version 26.02), a state-of-the-art compiled-query engine that already eliminates query-interpretation overhead.
+To ensure a controlled comparison, DuckDB, Bespoke-OLAP and Umbra operate in single-threaded mode, pinned to the same core, in all experiments except the multi-threaded scaling study in Section~\ref{sec:MT-scaling}.
+Furthermore, to guarantee all data resides in main memory, and DuckDB/Umbra has no I/O disadvantage, we loaded data from Parquet files into DuckDB/Umbra tables within an in-memory session before each experiment.